 The loss of a loved one is devastating.
 No one is prepared to lose someone they love, but a loss due to the negligence of another may be particularly difficult to bear.

 If you have lost a spouse or parent due to another party’s actions, you may be able to seek justice and a Lincoln wrongful death lawyer can help.
-A compassionate injury attorney from Berry Law can advocate on your behalf so you can focus on moving forward.
+A compassionate injury attorney from our firm will advocate on your behalf so you can focus on moving forward.

 Wrongful death claims may arise from a variety of circumstances.
 However, the following types of incidents are commonly involved in wrongful death cases:

 - Motor vehicle accidents